-We talked to Dr. Clāra Ly-Le of EloQ Communications about the boutique public relations & marketing agency, and she had the following to say:-
+Dr. Clāra Ly-Le of EloQ Communications tells us about her boutique public relations & marketing agency.

 First of all, how are you and your family doing in these COVID-19 times?

 Dr. Clāra Ly-Le: Thanks to the prompt reaction and consistent control of the coronavirus, Vietnamese people didn’t have to suffer long.
 Our daily lives, as well as domestic, commercial activities, have resumed since the end of April 2020.
 But business-wise, if a company works with foreign partners, it will be affected accordingly since the foreign partners are under the influence of the pandemic in their home countries.
 And this is our case, since most of our clients come from overseas, so our business was affected accordingly.

 Tell us about you, your career, how you founded EloQ Communications.

 Dr. Clāra Ly-Le: Ten years into the public relations (PR) & communications industry, I work as a professional communications consultant and researcher with my own boutique agency, called EloQ Communications.
 The name ‘EloQ’ is short for eloquent, describing our goal of facilitating strong, clear, and fluent communication between our clients and their stakeholders.

 Southeast Asia (SEA), and Vietnam in particular, has always been viewed as the ‘less-developed area’ of the PR industry.
 Despite the non-stop efforts to improve service standards, little recognition has been given to PR professionals and the PR industry in this part of the world.
 In 2015, with my passion for supporting clients and determination to leverage my home country’s PR & communications services, I founded EloQ Communications to aim for the international clientele and domestic companies that want to upgrade their PR activities in Vietnam.
 Our goal is to provide top-notch services to meet our foreign clients’ inquiries while meeting professional & ethical standards.